Friendofhumanity/Friendofhumanity/README.md

 - Information extraction using LLMs and structured knowledge representations
 - Low-resource language processing and model evaluation

 One of my key research outcomes includes achieving an **88.21 Macro F1-score** on the **HiNER dataset** using transformer-based NLP methods.
+Alongside AI research, I have also worked on practical projects involving **sentiment analysis, algorithm visualization, data analytics, and visual storytelling through data**.

 ---